LapsTimeOFF/tgwlbot/README.md

   "token": "your token"
   }
   "
-    - and replace "your token" by your discord bot token !
+    - and replace "your token" by your discord bot token and "t!" by your prefix !

 # Thanks you